sara-sabr/ITStrategy/presentations/en/SLF.md

 Note:

-- We want to enable IT to rapidely respond to changes
+- We want to enable IT to rapidly respond to changes
 - We do this by reducing risks and enabling untapped strategic value of technology
 - The idea here is accepting complexity and finding new methods of managing IT investements
 - E.g. reduce project sizes, improve information flow between teams, make it less onerous to approve change, use emperical evidence to inform decisions